fedbiomed/fedbiomed/README.md

 are provided, only these components will be updated.
 If no ENV is provided, all components will be updated.

-ENV can be network, node, researcher (or a combination of them)
+ENV can be network, node, researcher, gui (or a combination of them)

  -h, --help            this help
  -n, --dry-run         do nothing, just print what the script would do